jlevy/kmd/README.md

 We've seen improvements to terminals and shells, but they generally still suffer from three big issues:

-- Arcane commands and a confusing interface, so few people except developers feel comfortable using it
+- Arcane commands and a confusing interface mean relatively few people feel comfortable using the command line

-- No “native” support for modern APIs and apps, especially LLMs (curl doesn't count!)
+- No easy, “native” support for modern APIs and apps, especially LLMs (curl doesn't count!)

-- Even worse, it's painful and hard to improve these problems
+- For legacy reasons, it's sadly hard to improve these problems

 On the other hand, we have wonderful and powerful cloud apps, but we all know the limitations of the ChatGPT interface, Notion, Google Docs, Slack, Excel, and Zapier.